Up to 60% off sofas & mattresses — limited‑time deals.

 A 5-Minute Test You Can Do In-Store or at Delivery

-• Sit normally, then shift side-to-side: you want even support, not a hammock effect.
+• Sit normally, then shift side to side.
+You want even support, not a hammock-like dip.

-• Press along the front edge: uneven “dead spots” suggest weak deck support.
+• Press along the front edge.
+Uneven soft spots can point to weak seat support.

-• Grab an arm and gently twist: creaks or visible flex are red flags.
+• Hold an arm and twist gently.
+Creaking or visible flex is a red flag.

-• If you can access a cushion zipper, confirm the fill matches the listing.
+• If a cushion has a zipper, check that the fill matches the listing.

 Action Summary

-• Spend on structure first; save on cosmetic upgrades.
+• Spend on structure first and save on cosmetic upgrades.

 • Demand clear specs or choose the retailer with the easiest returns.

-• Test frame rigidity and even seat support; don’t rely on marketing labels.
+• Test frame rigidity and even seat support instead of trusting marketing labels.

 • Prioritize removable covers if your home is hard on furniture.